Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/booting/tfm_secure_boot.rst

 For secure devices it is security critical to enforce firmware authenticity to protect against execution of malicious software.
 This is implemented by building a trust chain where each step in the execution chain authenticates the next step before execution.
-The chain of trust in based on a "Root of Trust" which is implemented using asymmetric cryptography.
+The chain of trust is based on a "Root of Trust" which is implemented using asymmetric cryptography.
 The Root of Trust is a combination of an immutable bootloader and a public key (ROTPK).